meepowlz/Spotify-MFA/method-procedure.md

 **Development**

 - [x] Set up a basic web server to host the project on
-- [ ] Create the simple single-factor authentication sign on service
+- [ ] Set up Twilio & have it successfully send a message
-- [ ] Implement SMS communication system
+- [ ] Have Twilio send an authentication code

 **Discussion**